kcexn/cloudbus/README.md

 # Cloudbus: Session-layer Control for Open Network Services
 Cloudbus is a framework of distributed network proxies that support application developers and system administrators to transition from simple client-server deployments to highly-available application clusters.
 This transition to more complex distributed computing models typically becomes necessary as application computing requirements exceed what can be provided by a single server.
-Some example applications that need distributed computing include: data processing clusters for machine-learning, distributed databases, and distributed data pipelines.
-There are many open-source frameworks that provide turn-key distributed computing solutions e.g., Apache Storm, Apache
+Some example applications that need distributed computing include:

+- data processing clusters for machine-learning
+- distributed databases
+- and distributed data pipelines.

-CouchDB, Apache OpenWhisk, etc. Each of these frameworks imposes its own management and communication model for applications and services that depend on them.
+There are many open-source frameworks that provide turn-key distributed computing solutions e.g., Apache Storm, Apache CouchDB, Apache OpenWhisk, etc. Each of these frameworks imposes its own management and communication model for applications and services that depend on them.
 It is our experience that once applications require a sufficient degree of horizontal scale (often no more than a dozen nodes), these frameworks begin to exhibit signs of poor performance due to poor configuration, design limitations, or both.
 Common problems include:

 - Poor usage of the available network bandwidth in the data pipeline between distributed services.
 - Poor usage of transport protocol mechanisms like congestion control.